M.T. Liggett's Political Sculptures

 "I have a very different kinda outlook on life," he says.
 "You can't make me mad.
 Only me can make me mad."

 Whoever is responsible for M.T.
-Liggett's outlook, he expresses it with art: hundreds of flapping, whirling, and static metal sculptures set on poles -- some are 20 feet tall -- along the fence line of Highway 154, just west of tiny Mullinville, Kansas.
+Liggett's outlook, he expresses it with art: hundreds of flapping, whirling, and static metal sculptures set on poles -- some are 20 feet tall -- along the fence line of US Highway 400, just west of tiny Mullinville, Kansas.
 Liggett was born here in 1930 and, aside from some years in the military, has lived here all of his life.

 He works in an old barn with a dirt floor, around the corner from his pasture gallery.
 His tools are a plasma arc cutter and an arc welder.
 His material is metal: junked farm machinery, car parts, road signs, railroad equipment.
 "If I just think of something, I make it," he explains, chalking the design on the metal, then setting to work with the plasma torch.
 "You draw it out, cut it out, and that's it."